-BER Rating are SEAI registered and qualified BER assessors providing the best prices in Ireland for a BER Rating.
-BER Rating from €99
+BER Rating Dublin are SEAI registered and qualified BER assessors providing the best prices for BER’s in Dublin.
+BER Certs from €99

 Call: 086 1061990

 Larger Houses – Contact us for competitive quotes

 All prices include VAT and €25 SEAI fee.

 A BER Rating is similar to the energy label on your fridge with a scale of A-G, a home with an A BER Rating being the most energy efficient and G the least efficient.
 From 1st January 2009 a Building Energy Rating cert became compulsory for all homes being sold or offered for rent.
 If you are buying or about to rent a house or apartment now, you are entitled to a BER Rating – so ask the seller/landlord or their agent for it along with the Building Energy Rating certificate, you will also receive an Advisory Report which will help you to identify how you might improve the energy performance of your home.

 A seller or landlord must provide a BER Rating to prospective buyers or tenants when a home is constructed, sold or rented.

 There are exemptions for certain categories of buildings, e.g. protected structures and certain temporary building (Ref.
 S.I.
 No. 666 of 2006).There are fines of up to €5,000 for non-compliance with the regulations.

 A BER Rating is carried out by registered Assessor.
 A person offering a home for sale or rent, or their agent is required to engage an Assessor to carry out a BER Rating assessment.
 SEAI maintain a list of currently registered Assessors which can be found on our website https://ndber.seai.ie/Pass/assessors/search.aspx